XlinCLab/DGAME/README.md

             - dipfit5.3
         - MoBILAB

+Follow the instructions below to set up the environment and install dependencies.

 ### Setup using Docker:
 Instead of manually installing these dependencies, we provide a Dockerfile which builds an isolated container including all required analysis tools and dependencies.